 What advice do you have for others who want to do what you do?

 My advice for people who want to have a life of travel is to just start traveling.
 Start small.
 Start traveling around your city and the places nearest to you.
 It’s not only easier, it’s also cheaper.

 Then keep doing it.

-I started traveling around the Philippines first and then I went abroad and started backpacking around Southeast Asia for 2 years while I was working.
+I started traveling around the Philippines first and then I went abroad and started backpacking around Southeast Asia for two years while I was working.
 I considered these trips my training so I can get to know myself better and to know what I really like.
-During my 2-week backpacking trip in Vietnam, Cambodia and Thailand in 2008, I realized that I wanted to live and study abroad.
-After the trip, I got to work to make this dream happen and the rest is history.
+During my two-week backpacking trip in Vietnam, Cambodia and Thailand in 2008, I realized that I wanted to live and study abroad.
+After the trip, I got to work to make this dream happen, and the rest is history.

 What is one thing you know now that you wish you knew when you started traveling?

 That dreams do come true.
 Coming from a poor country like the Philippines, a place where many kids do not dare to dream big and traveling is considered a luxury, people think that I must be very rich to be able to do what I do right now.

 But I am not.

 I just had a dream and worked to make it happen.

 For one to achieve one’s dreams, he or she needs to truly believe in them and work toward achieving them.
 When I was younger, I knew I wanted to travel the world, but I didn’t know how to make it happen.
 I didn’t believe in my dreams.
 And then I started meeting travelers who made their dreams happen.
 This changed my mindset and led me to where I am now.